The FUN-damentals of Equine Bodywork and Applied Integrative Therapy

 Integrative Therapies - Module 3 can be taken as an individual course OR IS INCLUDED in the Transcendent Horse 5-part Series or The Certified Practitioner School of Applied Integrative Therapy Equine.

-I read once that if you want to write a book, you should write the book you want to read.
-Taking this advice, I have spent the past eight years creating the course(s) I would want to take while keeping within rigorous standards.
+KIM KIZZIER SHERRODD, LMT, NBCAAM Certified Equine Massage Therapist - I read once that if you want to write a book, you should write the book you want to read.
+Taking this advice, I have spent the past ten years creating the course(s) I would want to take while keeping within rigorous standards.
 All this information and training was not available in any one program when I first imagined such a gratifying career and there were few coaches to guide me.

 The scientific approach to bodywork often felt cold and emotionally void to me; while the excited, “look she’s yawning” as the end answer to what is going on felt very shallow.
 I wanted to offer a deeply rich and intuitive experience while still teaching the scientific basics of anatomy, physiology, kinesiology and pathology.